Noxcrew/noxesium/README.md

 Noxesium
 ---
-A fabric mod with feature additions, bugfixes, and performance improvements.
-It allows servers to offer a better experience to clients through access to additional features beyond vanilla limitations.
+A fabric mod centered around improving the user experience when playing on multiplayer servers.
+This mod will bring no notable performance improvements in single player.

 Server developers are welcome to submit additional patches they need, however all non-performance changes must be fully optional to use.
 No client-side configuration is available as behaviour should be decided by the server.